qminhminh/custom_roi_cells/XEM_GIAO_DIEN.md

 ---

-## ✅ KẾT QUẢ MONG ĐỢI
+## ✅ EXPECTED RESULTS

-Sau khi chạy app, bạn sẽ thấy:
+After running the app, you will see:

-1. ✅ Giao diện đẹp, hiện đại
+1. ✅ Beautiful, modern interface
-2. ✅ Grid cells 15x15 rõ ràng
+2. ✅ Clear 15x15 grid cells
-3. ✅ Tap và drag hoạt động mượt mà
+3. ✅ Smooth tap and drag operation
-4. ✅ Cells được chọn hiển thị màu đỏ
+4. ✅ Selected cells display in red
-5. ✅ Nút điều khiển hoạt động đúng
+5. ✅ Control buttons work correctly
-6. ✅ Mảng index hiển thị chính xác
+6. ✅ Index array displays accurately

 ---

 ## 🐛 TROUBLESHOOTING

-### App không chạy được
+### App won't run
-→ Mở Android Studio và chạy từ đó
+→ Open Android Studio and run from there

-### Không thấy device
+### No device found
-→ Tạo emulator trong Android Studio
+→ Create emulator in Android Studio

 ### Build failed
-→ Chạy `flutter clean` và `flutter pub get`
+→ Run `flutter clean` and `flutter pub get`

-### Cells không chọn được
+### Cells can't be selected
-→ Kiểm tra `enableSelection: true` trong code
+→ Check `enableSelection: true` in code

 ---

-**Chúc bạn test thành công! 🎉**
+**Good luck with testing! 🎉**